-- (a) Every central station operating company which has a direct connection on the effective date of this By-Law to the NED shall pay the following fees: annual fee \$200.00 - (b) Before any central station operating company is connected with the NED, it shall provide the Fire Chief with the following information: - (1) The name, address and telephone numbers of the central station operating company: - (2) The names, addresses, home and work telephone numbers of at least two persons who can be contacted twenty-four (24) hours a day, who are authorized by the central station operating company to respond to an alarm signal and who have access to the premises from where the alarm signal is emitting to the central station operating company; - (3) The names, addresses, home and work telephone numbers, and location of the premises of each customer of the central operating company who has a fire alarm system equipped to send a fire alarm signal to the central station operating company; and

-- (4) The name and address of the owner's insurance provider. - (5) Such other information as the Fire Chief may require - (c) If at the passage of this By-Law, a central station operating company already has a direct connection to the MFD, the central station operating company shall comply with the requirements of this section within sixty (60) days after the MFD has sent its notice by first class mail or the requirements for this section. - (d) If a central station operating company fails to comply with this section, the Fire Chief may assess a fine of fifty dollars (\$50.00).
+- (a) Every business utilizing a central station operating company which has a direct connection on the effective date of this Bylaw to the NED-Medway Fire Dispatch shall pay the following fees: annual fee \$200.00. - (b) Before any central station operating company is connected with the NED_Medway Fire Dispatch, it shall provide the Fire Chief with the following information: - (1) The name, address and telephone numbers of the central station operating company. - (2) The names, addresses, home and work telephone numbers of at least two persons who can be contacted twenty-four (24) hours a day, who are authorized by the central station operating company to respond to an alarm signal and who have access to the premises from where the alarm signal is emitting to the central station operating company. - (3) The names, addresses, home and work telephone numbers, and location of the premises of each customer of the central operating company who has a fire alarm system equipped to send a fire alarm signal to the central station operating company. - (4) The name and address of the owner's insurance provider. - (5) Such other information as the Fire Chief may require. - (c) If at the passage of this Bylaw, a central station operating company already has a direct connection to the MFD-Medway Fire Dispatch, the central station operating company shall comply with the requirements of this section within sixty (60) days after the MFD-Medway Fire Dispatch has sent its notice by first class mail or the requirements for this section. - (d) If a central station operating company fails to comply with this section, the Fire Chief may assess a fine of fifty dollars (\$50.00) for the first offense, one hundred dollars for the second offense, and three hundred dollars for each and every subsequent offense.

-3.7.4 Updating Information
+3.74.5.4 Updating Information

-- (a) Every master box owner and every central station operating company shall be responsible for updating the information herein required to be provided to the Chief If the information provided changes, the master box owner and the central station operating company shall provide the Fire Chief with the updated information and shall pay the fee, if any required by the By-Law. - (b) If a master box owner or a central station operating company fails to comply with this section, the Fire Chief may assess a fine of fifty dollars (\$50.00).
+- (a) Every master box owner and every central station operating company shall be responsible for updating the information herein required to be provided to the Chief If the information provided changes, the master box owner and the central station operating company shall provide the Fire Chief with the updated information and shall pay the fee, if any required by the Bylaw. - (b) If a master box owner or a central station operating company fails to comply with this section, the Fire Chief may assess a fine of fifty dollars (\$50.00) for the first offense, one hundred dollars for the second offense, and three hundred dollars for each and every subsequent offense.

-3.7.5 Fire Alarm System Malfunctions-Fines
+3.74.5.5 Fire Alarm System Malfunctions-Fines

-- (a) If there is a fire alarm system malfunction, as defined herein, the Fire Chief may assess a fine against a fire alarm system owner for each malfunction per fiscal year according to the following schedule: - (1) First through third malfunction: no charge - (2) Upon the recording of the third false alarm by the Fire

-Department, the Fire Chief shall notify the owner of the fire alarm system, in writing, and by certified mail, of such fact, and at that time inform the owner of the department's policy at this time.
+- (a) If there is a fire alarm system malfunction, as defined herein, the Fire Chief may assess a fine against a fire alarm system owner for each malfunction per fiscal year according to the following schedule: - (1) First through third malfunction: no charge. - (2) Upon the recording of the third false alarm by the Fire_Department, the Fire Chief shall notify the owner of the fire alarm system, in writing, and by certified mail, of such fact, and at that time inform the owner of the department's policy at this time.